cullenbmacdonald/cullenmacdonald.com/content/bottlenecks and pull requests.md

 It makes it easier to plan, easier to set goals, and then to hit them (all consistently).

 Ok so how do you drive consistency for engineering?
-My preferred method is to follow most of the things in [[Things To Follow|here]]
+My preferred method is to follow most of the things in [here](/things-to-follow)

 Make an epic that represents some meaningful progress towards a change in the system.
 An epic should be able to be described to non engineers and they should understand that chunk of work’s value